The South Windsor Chamber of Commerce is committed to bringing you the most up-to-date business news regarding COVID-19.

 Keep Connecticut Safe: Did you visit a business that might be violating a COVID-19 safety requirement?
 Let us know here.

-Face Coverings: When in public and a six-foot distance is unavoidable, face coverings are required to be worn.
+Masks and Face Coverings: Pursuant to Executive Order No. 7NNN, masks or cloth face coverings that cover a person’s nose and mouth are required to be worn when in public and a six-foot distance is unavoidable, whether indoors or outdoors.
 This does not apply to anyone for whom doing so would be contrary to their health because of a medical condition.
 Guidance on face coverings has been issued to the state’s businesses.
-To make a face covering at home, watch this video from the CDC.
+To make a face covering at home, watch this video from the CDC

-Gatherings: The rules for gatherings and venues is as follows:
+The current rules for gatherings is as follows: